floyddsouza/Cats_Dogs-Classification/README.md

 # Twitter_hate-speech_recognition

-This is a sentiment analysis problem of detecting binary classificaton: positive or negative tweets.
+This is a sentiment analysis problem of binary classificaton on detecting: positive or negative tweets.

 Steps on completing the project.